 Sometimes, for people charged with more serious offenses, Drug Court may be available to them.
 Before you even consider Drug Court, take the time to speak with an attorney and find out if this option is available to you and, more importantly, right for you.
 The benefits of Drug Court can include a clean record and help cleaning up your life.
 However, the demands of Drug Court are great and should not be entered into lightly.

 Murray Law Group, LLC also assist clients with drug diversion programs as a way to resolve the charges against them.

 To protect your future, contact us, Murray Law Offices and our legal services attorneys, before you talk to police or anyone else.
 Our legal services attorneys are available 24 hours a day, seven days a week.
-We offer a free initial consultation.
+We offer an initial consultation.
 Call 843-286-1000.
 Don’t Worry, Call Murray!